Aywa Runtime Documentation

 Bring the providers you already trust.

-Telephony BYO SIP trunk, BYO phone number, FreeSWITCH hooks, optional SIP edge
+Telephony BYO SIP trunk, BYO phone number, FreeSWITCH hooks, SIP edge, customer carrier routes, and adapter paths for providers such as Telnyx, Twilio, or Vonage where configured.

-Data plane Postgres documents, Redis/Valkey leases, S3-compatible artifacts, ClickHouse analytics
+Data plane Postgres documents, Redis/Valkey leases, S3/R2/MinIO artifacts, ClickHouse analytics, and external observability sinks.

 Tools and webhooks